MARCH 2026 · 10 MIN READ

 • Insufficient input validation leading to injection attacks on web and API endpoints

-These are the types of findings that BNR examiners expect a professional penetration test to uncover.
-An institution that has never had a thorough VAPT engagement should expect a significant number of findings in the first assessment.
+These are the findings a qualified manual test exists to uncover.
+An institution commissioning its first thorough VAPT engagement should expect a meaningful number of findings; that is the assessment doing its job, not a failure.

 How we can help

-Contact us to discuss your compliance timeline.
-We scope engagements to fit your examination schedule and can typically begin within two weeks of agreement.
+Book a Free Call to discuss your compliance timeline.
+We scope engagements to fit your examination schedule.

 Ready to secure your organisation?